MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 1. On the *AI Services* page, select the *Vision + Document* tile to try out Azure AI Vision and Document capabilities.

-1. On the *AI Services* page, select the *Vision + Document* tile to try out Azure AI Vision and Document capabilities.

     ![Screenshot of the Vision and Document tile selected on the AI Services page.](./media/vision-document-tile.png)

 1. Under *View all Vision capabilities* select the **Face** tab.